 Unidirectional routing (or BGP) allows you to grow the DMVPN cloud to the point where you hit the architectural and IPSec limits of the hub routers.
 At that point, you have to introduce a hierarchy of hub routers and carefully design the routing protocols and NHRP if you want to retain any-to-any connectivity with hub hierarchy.

 The webinar does not address platform-specific issues or performance guidelines.
 These topics are covered in Cisco’s design guides.

 IPSec configuration is largely ignored, as it’s an independent part of the DMVPN design.

-After the webinar, the attendees receive twenty sets of complete router configurations covering every single design scenario described in the webinar are included in the webinar materials.
+Twenty sets of complete router configurations covering every single design scenario described in the webinar are included in the webinar materials.

 The seven router lab topology emulates an enterprise DMVPN deployment with a redundant central site (with two hubs), a redundant remote site (with two routers) and two non-redundant remote sites (using two uplinks in a few scenarios).
 The seventh router emulates the Internet.